ePublicHealth/GeoPublicHealth/README.md

   1. Close the Plugins dialog
   1. Check in the **Plugins** menu that the **GeoPublicHealth** plugin is a new option there

-* You can see a [video of this proccess for Windows Users here](videos/install.plugin.geopublichealth.win.2022.06.mp4)
+* You can see a [video of this process for Windows Users here](videos/install.plugin.geopublichealth.win.2022.06.mp4)
-* You can see a [video of this proccess for Mac Users here](videos/install.qgis.and.geopublichealth.mac.2022.09.mp4)
+* You can see a [video of this process for Mac Users here](videos/install.qgis.and.geopublichealth.mac.2022.09.mp4)

 ### Installed Versions
 - QGIS 3.24.3-Tisler